aziib/talking-head-anime-3-demo/README.md

 # Demo Code for "Talking Head(?)
 Anime from A Single Image 3: Now the Body Too"

 This repository contains demo programs for the [Talking Head(?)
-Anime from a Single Image 3: Now the Body Too](https://pkhungurn.github.io/talking-head-anime-3/index.html) project.
+Anime from a Single Image 3: Now the Body Too](https://pkhungurn.github.io/talking-head-anime-3/index.html) and from [pale color gitlab version](https://gitlab.com/pale_color/talking-head-anime-3-with-switchable-images) that i've modified.
 As the name implies, the project allows you to animate anime characters, and you only need a single image of that character to do so.
 There are two demo programs:

 * The ``manual_poser`` lets you manipulate a character's facial expression, head rotation, body rotation, and chest expansion due to breathing through a graphical user interface.
 * ``ifacialmocap_puppeteer`` lets you transfer your facial motion to an anime character.